naveeenmuthh/TorD/README.md

-# Lets Truth or Dare :
+# Let's Truth or Dare :

 1) Recommended to play over a Mobile device.